Jiaxi-Cao/Jiaxi-Cao/README.md

 Welcome to my page!

-I'm **Jiaxi**, a student who uses github to share study and life.
+I'm Jiaxi, a student who uses github to share study and life.

 ## About me

 * An undergraduate majoring in automation
-* Interested in mathematics, machine learning, robot control
+* Interested in machine learning, robot control, mathematics
 * LoL player